hoanglongcao/spacefn-tap/README.md

 I use `KEY_RIGHTSHIFT`, `KEY_COMPOSE`, `KEY_RIGHTALT` and `KEY_RIGHTCTRL` for `KEY_UP`, `KEY_DOWN`, `KEY_LEFT` and `KEY_RIGHT`.

 All these four keys should work with their normal functionalities when being pressed and held.
 Currently `KEY_RIGHTSHIFT` and `KEY_RIGHTCTRL` are implemented.
 I'll work with `KEY_COMPOSE`, `KEY_RIGHTALT` later because I don't usually use these two keys.

+`spacefn-tap` mimics Anne Pro 2 tap mode but not exactly the same when 4 decidated arrow keys are pressed and held.
+So it is better to use the `KEY_LEFTCTRL` and `KEY_LEFTALT` when `KEY_RIGHTCTRL` and `KEY_RIGHTALT` are used for the tap mode.

 Depending on your keyboard layout, you might need to swap these keys either by software or hardware (rewiring, check [this](https://www.reddit.com/r/MechanicalKeyboards/comments/71kzff/helpswapping_fn_and_alt_keys_on_magicforce_68/) thread).